semantic-developer/SemanticDeveloper/README.md

 - The file is created inside the chosen folder (or opened if it already exists) and loaded into the editor so you can tailor the guidance.
 - Codex CLI automatically honors the closest `AGENTS.md` when editing files: deeper files override parent folders, and rules apply to the entire subtree beneath the file.
 - Use these files to capture coding conventions, test commands, or “do/don’t” rules that the agent must follow for that part of the repo.
+- Learn more about the convention at [agents.md](https://agents.md/).

 ### Profiles (config.toml) example